Ethan-Passino/HomeShelf/README.md

 ## 🚧 Current Status

-> ⚠️ In development — not yet production-ready and very early in development.
+> ⚠️ In development — not yet production-ready and still in active design/build phases.
-> Currently working on page design.
-> Built in free time alongside a full-time Full Stack Developer position.
+> Development happens alongside a full-time Full Stack Developer position.

 ---